-Refer to footnote 14, Subordinated Liabilities and footnote 17, Compensation and Retirement Plans for further information on the Baird FADCP.
+Refer to footnote 15, Subordinated Liabilities and footnote 18, Compensation and Retirement Plans for further information on the Baird FADCP.

-(j) Income Taxes
+(k) Income Taxes

 Income taxes are accounted for under the asset and liability method.
 The Company is included in the consolidated income tax returns of BFG in the U.S. Federal jurisdiction and various consolidated states.
 The Company also files separate income tax returns in various state and local jurisdictions.
 Federal income taxes are calculated as if the companies filed on a separate return basis.
-Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities and their respective tax bases and operating loss and tax credit carryforwards.
-Deferred tax assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
-The effect on deferred tax assets and liabilities of a change in tax rates is recognized in income in the period that includes the enactment date.
-The Company recognizes the financial statement benefit of a tax position only after determining that the relevant tax authority would more-likely-than-not threshold, the amount recognized in the financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the relevant tax authority.
+Deferred tax assets and liabilities are recognized for the future tax consequences attributable to differences between the financial statement carrying amounts of existing assets and liabilities are measured using enacted tax rates expected to apply to taxable income in the years in which those temporary differences are expected to be recovered or settled.
+The effect on deferred tax assets and liabilities of a change in tax rates is recognized when enacted.
+The Company recognizes the financial statement benefit of a tax position only after determining that the relevant tax authority would more-likely-than-not sustain the position following an audit.
+For tax positions meeting the more-likely-than-not threshold, the amount recognized in the financial statements is the largest benefit that has a greater than 50 percent likelihood of being realized upon ultimate settlement with the relevant tax authority.